rivaldigunawanyusuf/bit-by-byte/README.md

 ## Overview

 Welcome to **Bit-by-Byte**, a personal project where I explore and deepen my understanding of low-level programming concepts using C and C++.
-This project is designed to tackle various topics in programming, taking them step by step.
+This project is designed to track my learning journey as I tackle various topics in programming, taking them step by step.

 The name "Bit-by-Byte" reflects my approach to learning: I make steady progress by focusing on the fundamentals, incrementally building my knowledge one small step at a time.